-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the main sequence star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For 19 Lyncis B, the location is 07h 22m 52.06 and +55d16` 53.3 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 19 Lyncis B, the location is 07h 22m 52.06 and +55° 16` 53.3 .

 19 Lyncis B has an apparent magnitude of 5.80 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
-If you used the 1997 Parallax value, you would get an absolute magnitude of 0.01 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
+Using the supplied Parallax value, you would get an absolute magnitude of 0.01 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

 Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 6.96 which gave the calculated distance to 19 Lyncis B as 468.63 light years away from Earth or 143.68 parsecs.
 It would take a spaceship travelling at the speed of light, 468.63 years to get there.
 We don't have the technology or spaceship that can carry people over that distance yet.